Nimaoth/Nev/README.md

 Languages will be extendable with custom AST node types, by either translating those to nodes of other languages or by implementing code generation for the backend (at the moment only WASM).

-The editor is available for the terminal, as a desktop GUI app and in the browser (without some features).
+The editor is available for the terminal, as a desktop GUI app.
-You can try the browser version [here](https://nimaoth.github.io/AbsytreeBrowser/absytree_browser.html?s=default.absytree-session) (this is an old version and doesn't include all features.
-It currently only works in Chrome).
+You can an old browser version [here](https://nimaoth.github.io/AbsytreeBrowser/absytree_browser.html?s=default.absytree-session), but this is not representative of the current state and will not be updated in the near future (only works in Chrome).
 There is also a very experimental [Unreal Engine Plugin](https://github.com/Nimaoth/AbsytreeUE) which integrates Absytree into the Unreal editor.

 ## Goals